Cointopay/Prestashop/README.md

 Sign up for Cointopay account at <https://cointpay.com> .

 Before we start the installation, please create an account on Cointopay.com.
 Note down the MerchantID, the SecurityCode and Currency, information is located in the Account section.
-These pieces of information are mandatory to be able to connect the payment module to your PrestaShop
+These pieces of information are mandatory to be able to connect the payment module to your PrestaShop.

 ### via PrestaShop FTP Uploader